A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: The Cycle Walk

-We will assume that we are given a collection of edge weights $\alpha\colon E \rightarrow (0,\infty)$ with which to construct the 1-Tree Cycle Walk.
-The 1-Tree Cycle Walk on a forest $\tau = (t_1, \dots,t_d) \in \mathcal{F}_d$ begins by choosing a random tree $t_i=(V_i,E_i)$ according to some distribution.
-Unless otherwise stated, we will choose $t_i$ uniformly at random.
-Let $G_i$ be the graph induced by the vertices $V_i$.
-The second step is to choose a random edge $e \in E(G_i) \cap E_i^c$; that is to say an edge in $G_i$ but not the tree $t_i$.
-There are a number of ways to choose this edge; unless otherwise stated we will choose the edge uniformly at random from $E(G_i) \cap E_i^c$.
-Adding this $t_i$ creates a unique cycle in $t_i \cup e$ which we will denote $C$.
-We then choose a random edge from $C$ to remove which will create a new tree $t_i'$ out of $t_i \cup e$.
-We will choose an edge $e$ random from the cycle $C$ with a probability proportional to $1/\alpha(e)$.
+The second step is to choose a random edge $e \in E(G_i) \cap E_i^c$; that is to say, an edge in $G_i$ but not the tree $t_i$.
+There are a number of ways to choose this edge; unless otherwise stated, we will choose the edge uniformly at random from $E(G_i) \cap E_i^c$.
+Adding this edge to $t_i$ creates a unique cycle in $t_i \cup e$, which we will denote $C$.
+We then choose a random edge from $C$ to remove, which will create a new tree $t_i'$ out of $t_i \cup e$.
+We will choose a new edge $e'$ randomly from the cycle $C$ with a probability proportional to $1/\alpha(e')$.
 The new forest $\tau'$ obtained from $\tau$ by replacing $t_i$ with $t_i'$ is one step of the kernel $Q_\treeOne$. \Cref{fig:1treecycle} shows the steps of the 1-Tree Cycle Walk.